letsbrewcode/python/dictionaries/README.md

 # Problems

 ### Count letters
 Given an input string, count the occurrence of each letter in the string.
-Output the letters in following format `<letter> : <count>`
+Ignore the spaces.
+Output the letters in following format
+`<letter> : <count>`
 > Example</br>
 `Input: 'abcaacbbcbcb'`</br>